mbh1620/3D-Drone-Simulator/README.md

 - Roll: Left and Right tilt control of drone.

+- Altitude: Up and down control of drone.

+- Gravity: Acceleration downwards due to gravity.

 features to be implemented:

 - Yaw: left and right yaw control.